 This form provides an opportunity for the referring party to document academic and functional strengths and weaknesses of the child, relevant local and state assessment data, and attempted interventions.
 This form is considered optional and is not required in the referral of a child suspected of having deficits to the degree that requires special education services.

-Form for parent to revoke consent for provision of special education services to child.
+Form for a parent to revoke consent for the provision of special education services to a child.
 Districts must have parental consent to provide special education programs and services to eligible students.
 Parents can withdraw consent at any time.

 Specific Learning Disability: a disorder in one or more of the basic psychological processes involved in using language, spoken or written, that may manifest itself in the imperfect ability to listen, think, speak, read, write, spell, or do mathematical calculations.
 Form to calculate eligibility.

-Form to establish if child meets at least one of four listed criteria to a degree that it adversely affects educational performance so that child requires special education services.
+Form to establish if a child meets at least one of four listed criteria to a degree that it adversely affects educational performance so that a child requires special education services.